 6. Select a practice location with few distractions.

-If you can, set aside space in your home that’s just for guitar practice.
+The best way to practice guitar is to have a space set aside space in your home that’s just for your guitar practice routine.
 Make your own guitar practice sanctuary and you’ll find your practice time much more relaxing and enjoyable.

 7. Use a music stand.
 It will help your posture and focus.